leppekja/GRP-Site/Resources.md

 Please reach out if your favorite source is missing!

 Also, if you're a budding political pundit: visit [Good Judgement Open](https://www.gjopen.com/).
 Learn how to forecast developments throughout the world and test your judgement skills.
 Pretty fascinating, especially [this advice](https://www.edge.org/conversation/win-at-forecasting).

+Similarly, see [Long Bets](http://longbets.org/) for prediction arenas with philanthropic money.

 Philosophy Programs in Lansing area
  - [MSU](http://www.philosophy.msu.edu/)